James Mooney: Myths of the Cherokee (1900)

 The book also includes original Cherokee manuscripts, relating to the history, archaeology, geographic nomenclature, personal names, botany, medicine, arts, home life, religion, songs, ceremonies, and language of the tribe.

+The Sacred Formulas of The Cherokee (1891)

+Mooney conducted his fieldwork for this publication in an Indian reservation among the North Carolina Cherokee between 1887 and 1888.
+The Sacred Formulas of the Cherokees is a smaller piece compared to its predecessor, Myths of the Cherokee.
+It is a succinct description of twenty-eight ritual formulas regarding the subjects of "medicine, love, hunting, fishing, war, self-protection, destruction of enemies, witchcraft, the crops, the council, the ball play, etc.," presented in the original Cherokee.
+It uses Sequoyah typography and is accompanied by an English translation and explanation.
+Mooney candidly discusses the difficulties obtaining these materials, the reluctance of his informants to make this information public.

+Some critics question whether publishing these sacred chants violated the privacy of the people Mooney studied.
+They argue that sharing ritual material raises ethical concerns about an ethnographer's responsibility to respect Indigenous beliefs.

 Historical Sketch of the Cherokee (1975)

 Published posthumously, this account of the Cherokee started with their first contact with whites and, through battles won and lost, treaties signed then broken, towns destroyed and people massacred, ended around 1900.
 There is humanity along with inhumanity in the relations between the Cherokee and other groups, Indian and non-Indian; there is fortitude and persistence balanced with disillusionment and frustration.
 In these respects, the history of the Cherokee epitomizes the experience of most Native Americans, Mooney writes.
 This, among with most, if not all of Mooney's works, is considered dispassionate and matter-of-fact, which is why his works are found in the Bureau of American Ethnology.

+Collections

+Mooney curated many collections and displays during his lifetime.
+The Smithsonian has also preserved a James Mooney collection since his passing, which contains "field notes, drawings, maps, letters, historical research, and writings related to his research work as Ethnologist for the Bureau of American Ethnology from 1887 to 1922."